 Does the college provide assistance with housing?
 Yes, the Student Activities Office provides a referral service for off-campus apartments and rooms for rent.
 The Student Activities Office is located in the Student Center, Room S211 on South Campus.

 Does the college provide employment assistance to students?
-Yes, the college provides career counseling as well as a job referral service for students.
-The Career Center is located in Fishburn Hall, Room 027 across from Admissions.
+Yes, the college provides career counseling in the Counseling Office (Fishburn 018) and job referrals in Webber 117.

 EXPENSES

 Tuition